ashishjw/ashishjw.github.io/index.md

-Hi there, I am a Product Management Professional with 10 years of experience in IT Industry.
+Hi There, I am a Product Management Professional with 10 years of experience in IT Industry.

 I have experience in Product Management, Agile methodologies and Software Development.